- Home

 When will the changes happen?

-During 2026.
+June 2026.
 Exact dates will be published soon.

 Why will you be emptying refuse bins every three-weeks rather than fortnightly?

 On average, nearly 60% of waste that residents currently put in their refuse (general rubbish) bins could be recycled instead.
-Therefore, the bin will not fill up as quickly and will need emptying less often.
+For example, via the food waste or recycling collections.

 Won't this mean that bins are more likely to smell?